 Petty spurge produces a white sap that can burn skin.
 Be careful not to get this in your eyes: it’s very dangerous.

 So that’s the main ones anyway.

 If you’re in the tropics especially there will be others though (like ‘tropical chickweed’, scientific name Drymaria cordata).

-So be careful and if you want to know you have chickweed, always look for what?
+So, if you want to know that you have chickweed, always look for what?
 That mohawk row of hairs!

 Ok, think you’ve got it?
 Well you could watch the video below (we made it for adults but anyone can watch it) to see all these plants growing near each other!